rektrex/askfish/README.md

 # askfish
-A git aware prompt for fish
+A git aware prompt for fish.